danielblagy/hurlean/readme.md

 ## How To Use

 Let's create a simple server and client apps.
-When the client connects, the server will send the current time, then the client will disconnect.
+The client app will be able to query the server for current time.

 ### Example Server App

-Let's start by creating **the server program**\
+Let's start by creating **the server program**

 First we import packages that we'll need